liquidctl/liquidctl/README.md

 # systemctl enable liquidcfg
 ```

+If necessary, it is also possible to have the service unit explicitly wait for the device to be available: [Making systemd units wait for devices](docs/linux/making-systemd-units-wait-for-devices).

-A slightly more complex example can be seen at [jonasmalacofilho/dotfiles](https://github.com/jonasmalacofilho/dotfiles/tree/master/liquidctl), which handles multiple devices and uses the LEDs to convey progress and alert of errors.
+A slightly more complex example can be seen at [jonasmalacofilho/dotfiles](https://github.com/jonasmalacofilho/dotfiles/tree/master/liquidctl), which includes dynamic adjustments of the lighting depending on the time of day.

 ### Set up Windows using Task Scheduler